redjax/redkb/docs/programming/python/nox/index.md

     """Configure a logger for the Nox module.

     Params:
-        level_name (str): The uppercase string repesenting a logging logLevel. disable_loggers (list[str] | None): A list of logger names to disable, i.e. for 3rd party apps.
+        level_name (str): The uppercase string representing a logging logLevel. disable_loggers (list[str] | None): A list of logger names to disable, i.e. for 3rd party apps.
             Note: Disabling means setting the logLevel to `WARNING`, so you can still see errors.